Insights from Generative Modeling for Neural Video Compression: Related Work

 \section{Related Work}

 We divide related work into three categories: neural image compression, neural video compression, and sequential generative models.

 \textbf{Neural Image Compression.} Considerable progress has been made by applying neural networks to image compression; here we focus on the lossy (instead of lossless) compression setting more relevant to us.
 Early works \cite{Toderici_2017_CVPR, johnston2018improved} leveraged LSTMs to model spatial correlations of the pixels within an image. \cite{balle2016endtoend, theis2017lossy} were among the first to train an autoencoder-stlye model with rate-distortion loss for end-to-end lossy image compression, and proposed uniform noise injection \cite{balle2016endtoend} or the straight-through estimator \cite{bengio2013estimating} to approximately differentiate through quantization.
 The end-to-end approach based on uniform noise injection was given a principled \emph{probabilistic} interpretation as implementing a deep latent variable model, a variational autoencoder (VAE) \cite{kingma2013auto}.
 In subsequent work, \cite{balle2018variational} encoded images with a two-level VAE architecture involving a scale hyper-prior, which can be further improved by autoregressive structures \cite{minnen2018joint,minnen2020channel} or by optimization at encoding time \cite{yang2020improving}. \cite{yang2020variational} and \cite{flamich2019compression} demonstrated competitive image compression performance without a pre-defined quantization grid.
-Recently, \cite{helminger2020lossy} attempted to apply normalizing flow to lossy image compression; noting the incompatibility between end-to-end lossy compression and the maximum-likelihood training objective \ref{eq:flow-duality} as in Sec.~\ref{sec:modeling-and-compression-with-generative-models}, they essentially trained an invertible autoencoder with a R-D loss instead, resulting in superior rate-distortion performance in the high bitrate regime but otherwise inferior performance compared to the VAE approach \cite{balle2017end, balle2018variational} without the invertibility requirement.
+Recently, \cite{helminger2020lossy} attempted to apply normalizing flow to lossy image compression; noting the incompatibility between density modeling with flow and the R-D objective of lossy compression (which we discuss in more detail in Sec.~\ref{sec:relation-btw-maf-and-compression}), they essentially trained an invertible autoencoder with a R-D loss instead, resulting in superior rate-distortion performance in the high bitrate regime but otherwise inferior performance compared to the VAE approach \cite{balle2017end, balle2018variational} without the invertibility requirement.

 \textbf{Neural Video Compression.} Compared to image compression, video compression is a significantly more challenging problem, as statistical redundancies exist not only within each video frame (exploited by intra-frame compression) but also along the temporal dimension.
 Early works by \cite{wu2018video,9009574} and \cite{han2018deep} performed video compression by predicting future frames using a recurrent neural network, whereas \cite{chen2019learning} and \cite{8305033} used convolutional architectures within a traditional block-based motion estimation approach.
 These early approaches did not outperform the traditional H.264 codec and barely surpassed the MPEG-2 codec. \cite{lu2019dvc} adopted a hybrid architecture that combined a pre-trained Flownet \cite{dosovitskiy2015flownet} and residual compression, which leads to an elaborate training scheme. \cite{habibian2019video} and \cite{liu2019learned} combined 3D convolutions for dimensionality reduction with expressive autoregressive priors for better entropy modeling at the expense of parallelism and runtime efficiency.
 Our method extends a low-latency model proposed by \cite{agustsson2020scale}, which allows for end-to-end training, efficient online encoding and decoding, and parallelism.